AlessioCalcagni0/MACProject/README.md

 - Real-time tracking of your run using precise GPS data
 - Performance Metrics: Accurate tracking of essential data including distance, speed, duration, and calories burned estimation.
 - Set custom personal targets based on time, distance, or calorie burn
+- Local Caching: Runs are saved locally using an SQLite (Room) database if the user loses internet connection during a run.

 ---